 The preferred forms of accommodation for housing asylum seekers are individual flats which are rented in most municipalities working with the Migration Agency in Sweden.

 The continuing drop of asylum seekers in the reception system has led to reductions in the number of places in Migration Agency accommodation.
-This number has been steadily reduced over the past years: from 37,292 in 2018, to 24,844 in 2019 and to 20,575 in 2020.
+This number has been steadily reduced over the past years: from 24,844 in 2019 to 20,575 in 2020 and to 14,810 in 2021.
 In 2020, several stakeholders such as Save the Children and the Swedish Church reports warned, however, that the shutting down of reception capacity fails to take into consideration the best interests of children.
-As a result, children are forced to move and enter new schools which adds obstacles to their education.
+As a result, children have been forced to move and enter new schools which adds obstacles to their education.

 The Migration Agency also operates “departure centres” for persons who have agreed to voluntary departure to the home country or Dublin cases.
 In 2020, the return process was adjusted so that rejected asylum seekers could move to a departure centre at an earlier point.
 However, the Covid-19 situation made it difficult to apply this.